-- Domestic market competition is minimal, with major foreign company representation virtually non-existent. - Large population and low drug consumption is providing considerable scope for expansion. - Opportunities to further increase European sales, given the rising demand for generic medicines there. - Recent addition of the drug IMOD to the government's AIDS/HIV programme, despite the lack of scientific proof.
+- Domestic market competition is minimal, with major foreign company representation virtually non-existent. - Large population and low drug consumption is providing considerable scope for expansion. - Opportunities to further increase European sales, given the rising demand for generic medicines there. - Recent addition of the drug IMOD to the government's AIDS/HIV programme, despite the lack of scientific proof. - Diversification of Afrian export porfolio could boost revenues. - Lifting of sanctions likely to dramatically improve trading climate with Western world.

-- Unstable trade relationship with the West will potentially have a negative impact on the company's growth potential. - Underdevelopment of the country's healthcare system is continuing to threaten domestic market potential. - Rampant inflation and currency fluctuations are hampering the company's ability to make future purchases of raw materials from abroad.
+Unstable trade relationship with the West will potentially have a negative impact on the company's growth potential.

+- Underdevelopment of the country's healthcare system is continuing to threaten domestic market potential. - Rampant inflation and currency fluctuations are hampering the company's ability to make future purchases of raw materials from abroad.